-Italy has entered into Social Security treaties with a number of foreign countries in order to regulate the payment of Social Security contributions for non- EU citizens working in Italy or Italian nationals working outside the EU.
-If the employee being hired in, or seconded to, Italy is a non-EU citizen (and not registered with the Social Security system of an EU member state), payment of Social Security contributions will be governed by the Social Security Treaty entered into by Italy with the country of origin of the employee, if any.
+Italy has entered into social security treaties with a number of foreign countries in order to regulate the payment of social security contributions for non- EU citizens working in Italy or Italian nationals working outside the EU.

+If the employee to be hired in or seconded to Italy is a non-EU citizen (and not registered with the social security system of an EU member state), payment of social security contributions will be governed by the Social Security Treaty entered into by Italy with the country of origin of the employee, if any.

-If Italy has no Social Security Treaty with the employee's country of origin, the employer must pay Social Security contributions, due under Italian law in respect of the employee, to the Italian Social Security Authority in addition to the Social Security contributions due (if any) in the employee's country, unless the exemption based on reciprocity applies with the employee's country of origin.
+If Italy has no Social Security Treaty with the employee's country of origin, the employer must pay social security contributions due under Italian law in respect of the employee to the Italian Social Security Authority in addition to the social security contributions due (if any) in the employee's country, unless the exemption based on reciprocity applies with the employee's country of origin.
 In such cases, a formal request for exemption must be addressed to the Italian Ministry of Welfare.